 Regulation of healthcare providers

 The healthcare sector is heavily regulated and governed by legislation as diverse as that regulating administration of drugs, competition between healthcare providers, complaints about treatment given by the National Health Service (NHS), data protection, freedom of information requests, food hygiene, mental capacity of patients in consenting to treatment, procurement in supplies and regulation of professional standards of individual practitioners.
-There are also a number of guidelines such as National Institute of Clinical Excellence (NICE) and supervisory bodies appointed to have oversight of different aspects of healthcare provision that providers are expected to adhere to.
+There are guidelines providers are expected to adhere to, such as National Institute for Health and Care Excellence (NICE) guidance, and supervisory bodies appointed to have oversight of different aspects of healthcare provision.
 See Practice Note: NICE Guidance.

 Regulation of healthcare (both public and private) can be divided